Qyrus > Resources > Blogs > Feature Friday – How Does Service Virtualization Help in Software Testing?

 Vishal:

 Specifically, service virtualization handles the issue of waiting for unattainable or incomplete API assets before continuing with certain testing.
-It can cause a hassle, slowing down the testing process ultimately impacting the entire QA and deployment cycle.
+It can cause a hassle, slowing down the testing process and ultimately impacting the entire QA and deployment cycle.
 If speed to market and quality are essential, any time waiting is time wasted.

 This is a feature that truly promotes a shift left, we decided to further investigate just how impactful it can be and if used across the testing industry today.